tetunori/BMWalker.js/README.md

 Copyright (c) 2022 [Tetsunori Nakayama](https://twitter.com/tetunori_lego) and [Nikolaus Troje](https://www.biomotionlab.ca/niko-troje/).
 For commercial use, please contact us.

-This library is based on the results of BIO-MOTION-LAB's researches in York University.
+This library is based on the results of [BioMotion Lab](https://www.biomotionlab.ca/)'s researches in York University.
 See the URL below in detail.
 https://www.biomotionlab.ca/